Ezra Jack Keats Author Study

 March 11 is the birthday of Caldecott Medal-winning picture book author and illustrator Ezra Jack Keats.
 Start your author study by reading a short biography of Ezra Jack Keats and reading his books.
 Then use the activities and lessons below to introduce students to Keats's timeless classics.

-Continue the fun by visiting the Ezra Jack Keats Foundation Web site which has lists of teaching resources and free activities for kids.
+Continue the fun by visiting the Ezra Jack Keats Foundation website which has lists of teaching resources and free activities for kids.

 For more lesson ideas, see Teaching with Favorite Ezra Jack Keats Books from Scholastic Professional Books.

-Extension activity comparing Here Comes the Snow! by Angela Shelf Medearis and The Snowy Day by Ezra Jack Keats.
+Use this chart to compare and contrast Here Comes the Snow! by Angela Shelf Medearis and The Snowy Day by Ezra Jack Keats.